mctinker/Map-Tasker/README.md

     `-android_port` the port number of the Android device from which to fetch the backup file.
     Example: 1821

-    `-android_file` the location of the backup xml file on the Android device.
+    `-android_file` the location of the backup XML file on the Android device.
     Example: /Tasker/configs/user/backup.xml

     The above three 'android' options are mutually inclusive.